mech/Notes/Design (Product)/content.md

 2. **Visual Hierarchy**.
 Guide the eye.
 Size, color, spacing, etc.
 3. **Associative Connection**.
 What goes with what?

+In the direct access world of the Web, it's the content itself (and not the gateway to that content) that often matters most.

 ## CMS Products

 * [contentful](https://www.contentful.com/)